vkraucunas/promisesIntro/instructions/example/step-1.md

 1. Change the above function so that it responds with the number if it is even and responds with `false` if it is not.
 1. Chain `.then()` onto the promise you're creating with `evenPromise()` and pass in a function that `console.log()`s out the result.
 You can get the `reject()` case to run by adding a second anonymous function as an argument!
 1. Take a look at the `example.spec.js` file inside of the `spec/` folder.
-Remove the 'x' from the first two tests that are related to `simplePromise`.
-Create that functionality in the accompanying `src/example.js` file and get the tests to pass!
+Remove the 'x' from the first test related to `simplePromise`.
+Create that functionality in the accompanying `src/example.js` file and get the test to pass!
   * If you're having trouble getting the `resolve()` test to pass, re-read above and look at how the test is formatted inside of `spec/example.spec.js`.

 [[Back](step-0.md)] - [[Continue](step-2.md)]